3 - Finding & Qualifying Buyers

 we stated in the previous section: your Selling

-follow up communications with buyer and your tour of
+your follow up communications with buyer and your

-the facilities should all serve to justify your asking
+tour of the facilities should all serve to justify

-price.
-If the buyer has any objections or concerns
+your asking price.
+If the buyer has any objections

-about you asking price you want them to express them
+or concerns about you asking price you want them

-from the buyer - it means you will always know where
+objections from the buyer - it means you will always

-you stand and gives you a chance to deal head on with
+know where you stand and gives you a chance to deal

-their objections.
-And as far as disagreements over price
+head on with their objections.
+And as far as disagreements

-go, the time to deal with them is before you
+over price go, the time to deal with them is before

 4 - Negotiate And Structure The Details Of The Sale